valdemar-dev/valdemar-dev/README.md

 ### Hi there 👋
 I'm currently majoring in Web-Programming.

-## Languages
+## 📖 Languages
 ### JavaScript
-JS was the first language I learnt over 6 years ago now.
-I started doing just simple console applications,
+JS was the first language I learnt over 6 years ago now (I quickly regretted it).
-however I quickly moved to full-stack web applications.
+I started doing just simple console applications, however I quickly moved to full-stack web applications.
 My most recent project was in TypeScript and was a simple friend-finding app, akin to tinder.
-The site used NextJS, Postgres, Tailwind, and had real-time chat using a custom Socket.io server that I hacked into Next.
+It used NextJS, Postgres, Tailwind, and had a real-time chat feature using a custom Socket.io server that I hacked into Next.
-**Note:** I've omitted HTML, CSS and TS here for brevity, but I of course know those too.
+**Note:** I've omitted HTML, CSS and TS here for brevity, but I know those too.
 #### JS/TS Projects:
   - [Beta Version of the Matchmaking Website done as a Discord Bot](https://github.com/valdemar-dev/isolationism-match-bot)
   - [Helper Bot in TS for one of my Discord Servers](https://github.com/valdemar-dev/iso-helpy)